Q. Who are CARE advocates and how can they help me?

 Yes.
 You can bring a family member, friend or colleague with you.
 The CARE advocate can explain issues related to confidentiality and privilege of information, even when other people are present.

-Q. If I experienced sexual violence off-campus or before I enrolled at UC, can I talk to the CARE advocate?
+Q. If I experienced sexual violence off-campus or before I enrolled or was employed at UC, can I talk to the CARE advocate?

 Yes.
-The CARE advocate is available to help any undergraduate or graduate student currently enrolled at UC, regardless of whether the sexual violence occurred on or off campus.
+The CARE advocate is available to help anyone currently enrolled or employed at UC, regardless of whether the sexual violence occurred on or off campus.
 In addition, we understand that some people may have experienced sexual violence in the past and may be seeking support.
 Your campus advocate can talk to you about resources, including helping you access trained psychological counselors and local support groups.

 Q. If I’m a faculty or staff member, can I talk to the CARE advocate?

-Faculty and staff who want help or guidance on handling a student report of sexual violence can contact the campus CARE advocate.
+Yes.
+Faculty and staff can contact the campus CARE advocate.

-If you are a faculty member, other academic appointee or staff member who has experienced sexual violence or sexual harassment, trained professionals on our campus offer confidential counseling and can also connect you with additional campus resources, such as where to go if you want to file a report.
+Also, if you are a faculty member, other academic appointee, or staff member who has experienced sexual violence or sexual harassment, trained professionals on our campus offer confidential counseling and can also connect you with additional campus resources, such as where to go if you want to file a report.
 Faculty members may also contact their local Academic Personnel Office regarding their academic rights.